apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 ...
 ```

-### Disable Plugin
+### Disable authentication and restriction

-When you want to disable the `consumer-restriction` plugin, it is very simple,
+To disable the `consumer-restriction` Plugin, you can set the `enable: false` from the `plugins` configuration.
-you can delete the corresponding json configuration in the plugin configuration,
+Also, disable the `keyAuth`, you can set the `enable: false` from the `authentication` configuration.
-no need to restart the service, it will take effect immediately:

 ```shell
 kubectl apply -f - <<EOF